arrow-kt/arrow-website/content/docs/learn/resilience/saga.md

 ```

 Now we create a saga with a couple of operations.
 The first one increments the
-counter, so the compensating action must be decrementing it.
+counter, so the compensating action must be to decrement it.
 The second action
 simply fails; we include no compensation because we know that part is never
 reached.